Professor Jane Whittle

 - Jane Whittle, ‘Inheritance, marriage, widowhood and remarriage: a comparative perspective on women and landholding in north-east Norfolk, England, 1440-1580’, Continuity and Change 13:1 (1998) pp.33-72.

-I would particularly welcome students to work on these specific PhD projects:
+I would particularly welcome students to work on these specific PhD projects, some of which I have already scoped out the document-base for:

 - The end of serfdom, copyhold tenure and rights to land on the Kingston Lacy estate, Dorset, 1450-1650.